root-foundation/root/README.md

 ### Activity

-Let's start with understanding the nature of an activity itself through an example: driving a car.
+Let's start with understanding the nature of an activity itself through an example: drive a car.

 Bob is a beginner driver who breaks down the activity of driving a car into *sub-activities*: turn it on, steer, accelerate, change gear, check the mirror, etc.